WE ARE RESTORING HOPE IN A PANDEMIC.

 Community Clean-up: We have partnered with local stakeholders to ensure we keep the community clean by regularly conducting community clean up activities and supporting local businesses in keeping their premises uncontaminated.

-Staff support: Our staff are at the forefront of ensuring we continue serving our community during this time.
+Staff support: Our staff is at the forefront of ensuring we continue serving our community during this time.
 We are committed ensure that they are protected and that their needs are taken of care of.

 Businesses: The project will support small businesses in the community by ensuring they have access to finance, mentorship and business training.
 These support will help revive 150 small businesses that have been closed because of COVID-19.